Multiframe Motion Coupling for Video Super Resolution: Optimization

 \section{Optimization}

-The optimization is performed in a two-step procedure: We first compute the optical flow on the low resolution input frames, and upsample the flow to the desired resolution using bicubic interpolation.
+The optimization is performed in a two-step procedure: We compute the optical flow on the low resolution input frames and upsample the flow to the desired resolution using bicubic interpolation.
 Then we solve the super resolution problem \eqref{eq:ourEnergy}.
+We experimented extensively with an alternating scheme, c.f. \cite{LiuSun13}, however the effective resolution increase through this recurring optical flow computation is marginal as we will discuss in section \ref{sec:analysis}.
+An alternative approach shown by the authors of \cite{unger2010convex} would be to compute the high resolution optical flow on a bicubic video estimate.
+However our experiments showed that our approach was as precise while being much more efficient.